Genivia/ugrep/README.md

     ugrep FIXME myfile.cpp | ugrep urgent | ugrep -v Scotty

-Same, but using a `--not -e Scotty` to skip lines containing `Scotty`:

-    ugrep FIXME --not -e Scotty myfile.cpp | ugrep urgent

 To search for decimals using pattern `\d+` that do not start with `0` using negative pattern `0\d+` and excluding `555`: